jps2000/XDOF-TOF-feather-nugget/README.md

 Open source hardware, producers and suggestions welcome

 feather nrf52832:  To achieve lowest battery current in off it is recommendend to remove the 100k pullup on EN (R5) and to replace the MBR120 shottky diode (D5) by a SI diode (1N4148).
+The housing (not for TOF sensors)  is 3D printed.
+The cover should be made of transparent or translucent materials Use four screws ,Flat head, stainless steel 16mm long 2.2 mm diameter